rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 > 🔑 **Best agents combine BOTH approaches!** Declarative knowledge can be compiled into efficient procedural code.

-> 💡 **Kid-Friendly:** Declarative = a recipe card that says "flour + sugar + heat = cake."
+> 💡 **Mind-Friendly:** Declarative = a recipe card that says "flour + sugar + heat = cake."
 Procedural = step-by-step instructions "First put flour in bowl, then add sugar, then put in oven at 350°F."

 ---